-Relationship

-Valuation Significant Quantitative between inputs Sensitivity of the input to

-techniques unobservable inputs information and fair value fair value

-Financial assets:

-At fair value

-through other

-comprehensive

-income

-Stocks Market approach discount for lack of 10%~30% The higher the 10% increase (decrease) in

-marketability discount for lack the discount for lack of

-of marketability, marketability would result

-the lower the fair in (decrease) increase in the

-value of the stocks Group's profit or loss by

-\$3,206
+110 01 0 1 2 0001110 51 TO 1 .
+1 .
+1 . aa Relationship ~ Valuation Significant Quantitative between inputs Sensitivity of the input to techniques unobservable inputs information and fair value fair value Financial assets: At fair value through other comprehensive income Stocks Market discount for lack of 10%~30% The higher the 10% increase (decrease) in approach marketability discount for lack of marketability, the lower the fair the discount for lack of marketability would result in (decrease) increase in the Group's profit or loss by \$1,496 As of 3 30 June 201 9 Relationship Valuation Significant Quantitative between inputs Sensitivity of the input to techniques unobservable inputs - and fair value fair value Financial assets: teemiques unooser vuote inputs momuni - und run vurue Turi varae At fair value through other comprehensive income Stocks Market discount for lack of 10%~30% The higher the 10% increase (decrease) in approach marketability discount for lack of marketability, the lower the fair value of the stocks the discount for lack of marketability would result in (decrease) increase in the Group's profit or loss by \$3,206